-Livable housing is housing that includes features that enable use by people either with a disability or transitioning through their life stages.
+Livable housing is housing that includes features that enable use by people with a disability or transitioning through their life stages.

 At the direction of Ministers, the ABCB has undertaken a rigorous consultation process with experts and stakeholders to develop minimum accessibility requirements for Class 1a buildings (houses) and Class 2 sole-occupancy units (apartments) in the NCC.
 The objective of this task has been to ensure that housing is designed to meet the needs of the community, including older Australians and those with disability.